Study Medicine in Europe Without Entrance Exam

 #7.
 Grigore T. Popa University Of Medicine (Romania)

 This medical school is located in Iași, one of Romania's most populous cities.
-At Grigore T. Popa University, you can enrol in a 6 years long medicine or dentistry programme.
+At Grigore T. Popa University, you can enrol in a 6-year-long medicine or dentistry programme.
 The annual cost of education is €7,500 per year.

 High school grades, certificates, and personal achievements are used to evaluate future students.
 If you come from a country where the official language is not English, you must present a copy of an English language skill certificate, minimum B2 level.